The Bull’s-Head Rhyton of Knossos

 What is the Bull’s-Head Rhyton made of?

-The Bull’s-Head Rhyton is carved from dark serpentinite or steatite stone, with eyes inlaid in rock crystal and red jasper, a muzzle inlaid with white shell, and horns of gilded wood, since the originals are lost.
+The Bull’s-Head Rhyton is carved from dark serpentinite stone, with eyes inlaid in rock crystal and red jasper, a muzzle inlaid with white shell, and horns of gilded wood, since the originals are lost.

-The Bull’s-Head Rhyton is a showcase of Minoan craftsmanship in fine and varied materials.
-The head itself is carved from a single block of dark stone, a black serpentinite or steatite, worked with great skill to capture the form and surface of the animal, including engraved details suggesting the short hair of the hide.
-Into this dark head the craftsmen set contrasting inlays of other materials to bring the bull to life.
+The head itself is carved from a single block of dark stone, a black serpentinite.
+The sculptor worked it with great skill to capture the form and surface of the animal.
+Engraved details across the brow and cheeks suggest the short hair of the hide.
+The dark, polished stone gives the head its brooding weight and sets off the bright inlays that bring it to life.

-The eyes are inlaid with rock crystal backed with red jasper and white, giving them a startlingly lifelike, gleaming appearance, while the muzzle is inlaid with white shell, standing out vividly against the dark stone.
-The horns, which do not survive in the original, are restored in gilded wood, reflecting that they were probably once covered in gold.
-This combination of dark stone, crystal, jasper, shell and gold marks the rhyton out as a precious luxury object, fit for the most important rituals of Knossos.
+The horns do not survive in the original.
+They are restored in gilded wood, which reflects that they were probably once sheathed in gold.
+This mix of black serpentinite, crystal, jasper, shell and gold marks the rhyton out as a precious luxury object.
+It was fit for the most important rituals of Knossos, not for everyday use.
 Our guide to Minoan craftsmanship covers the fine arts, and the next section covers why the rhyton matters.

 Powered by GetYourGuide